gtech-world/olca-app/olca-refdata/README.md

 olca-refdata
 ============
-This project contains the reference data of the openLCA application.
+This project contains the reference data of the aicpLCA application.
 The data are stored in plain CSV files in a simple format which is described [here](https://github.com/GreenDelta/olca-modules/blob/master/olca-io/REF_DATA.md).

-The project contains a Maven task that directly generates the openLCA reference databases from these files just run `mvn package` and it will generate the databases in the `dist` folder.
+The project contains a Maven task that directly generates the aicpLCA reference databases from these files just run `mvn package` and it will generate the databases in the `dist` folder.

 The CSV files are equally formatted to track changes via version control: